kubernetes/kubernetes/docs/kubectl-delete.md

 ## kubectl delete

-Delete a resource by filename, stdin, or resource and ID.
+Delete a resource by filename, stdin, resource and ID, or by resources and label selector.

 ### Synopsis